 Top countries of origin

 Immigrant students in Utah also contribute to critical Science, Technology, Engineering, and Math, or STEM fields.
 Between 2008 and 2018, STEM industries are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For a state like Utah, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical: in 2009, 29 percent of the students earning Master’s or PhDs in STEM fields from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+For a state like Utah, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical: in 2009, 29 percent of the students earning Master’s or PhDs in STEM fields from the state’s research-intensive universities were foreign-born.
 More than half of the students earning engineering PhDs in the state in recent years were also noncitizens.